syncfusion-content/blazor-docs/blazor/progress-button/getting-started.md

 # Getting Started with Blazor ProgressButton Component

-This section briefly explains about how to include Progress Button Component in your Blazor server-side  application.
+This section briefly explains about how to include Progress Button Component in the Blazor server-side application.
 You can refer [Getting Started with Syncfusion Blazor for Server-side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio/) page for the introduction and configuring the common specifications.

 ## Importing Syncfusion Blazor component in the application

 1. Install the **Syncfusion.Blazor** NuGet package to the application by using the `NuGet Package Manager`.

-2. You can add the client-side style resources through [CDN](https://blazor.syncfusion.com/documentation/appearance/themes#cdn-reference) or from [NuGet](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets) package in the `<head>` element of the `~/Pages/_Host.cshtml` page.
+2. The client-side style resources can be added through [CDN](https://blazor.syncfusion.com/documentation/appearance/themes#cdn-reference) or from [NuGet](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets) package in the `<head>` element of the `~/Pages/_Host.cshtml` page.

     > Please ensure to check the **Include prerelease** option.